pulumi/docs/content/blog/configuring-your-dev-environment/index.md

 {{< chooser os "macos,windows,linux" >}}
 {{% choosable os macos %}}
-MacOS includes Python, and versions shipped before December 2019 have Python 2.7 installed, which is deprecated.
+MacOS includes Python; however, versions shipped before December 2019 have Python 2.7 installed, which is deprecated.
 Pulumi requires Python 3.6 or higher.
-Use brew to install Python, which installs it as `/usr/bin/local/python3`.
+Use brew to install Python, which installs it at `/usr/bin/local/python3`.

 ```bash
 $ brew install python